Thompson Sampling in Function Spaces via Neural Operators: Abstract

 \section{Abstract}

 We propose an extension of Thompson sampling to optimization problems over function spaces where the objective is a known functional of an unknown operator's output.
-We assume that functional evaluations are inexpensive, while queries to the operator (such as running a high-fidelity simulator) are costly.
+We assume that queries to the operator (such as running a high-fidelity simulator or physical experiment) are costly, while functional evaluations on the operator's output are inexpensive.
 Our algorithm employs a sample-then-optimize approach using neural operator surrogates.
-This strategy avoids explicit uncertainty quantification by treating trained neural operators as approximate samples from a Gaussian process.
-We provide novel theoretical convergence guarantees based on Gaussian processes in the infinite-dimensional setting, under minimal assumptions.
-We benchmark our method against existing baselines on functional optimization tasks involving partial differential equations and other nonlinear operator-driven phenomena, demonstrating improved sample efficiency and competitive performance.
+This strategy avoids explicit uncertainty quantification by treating trained neural operators as approximate samples from a Gaussian process (GP) posterior.
+We derive regret bounds and theoretical results connecting neural operators with GPs in infinite-dimensional settings.
+Experiments benchmark our method against other Bayesian optimization baselines on functional optimization tasks involving partial differential equations of physical systems, demonstrating better sample efficiency and significant performance gains.